 Game of Thrones is a worldwide phenomenon and we as students in Maynooth University are genuinely hooked.
 Whether its plotting to kill a Stark or Fillet a Lannister you must always watch your back!
 Winter is Here and the dead are with it.
 Join us in the fights against each other and the greatest threat coming from the North.
 We will wine, dine and murder our way to glory, Trust, lust and power, all in the name of the Game of Thrones.
 Come on Be a Throner, you know you want to!

-JH5/JH6 every Tuesday starting 20th of September from 6:30 till 10:00 so come along and bring your mates or make some new ones while you're here!
+JH5/JH6 every Tuesday starting 19th of September from 6:30 till 10:00 so come along and bring your mates or make some new ones while you're here!
 If you want to come play some games of any variety whilst meeting new people and making a load of friends this is the place for you!
 We cater to all forms of gaming: Board games, card games, console games, RPG's, wargamming, LAN and any other type you want us to run we'll do our best to try organise.
 Want to try out that new board game?
 We have it.
 Want to draft some Magic: The Gathering?
 We have boosters.
 Want to play Smash Bros?
 We'll put it up on a projector and make it look epic.
 Dungeons and Dragons campaign?
 We'll even hook you up with a tutorial room to run it in.
 Want to conquer your opponents in Warhammer?
 We got terrain and rule books covered.
 Want to play some ranked League of Legends / CS:GO etc. Come grab some team mates in the LAN room.
 Something missing from the list?
 Tell us and we'll make sure it's there!
-We gather weekly and run our big convention, Dominicon, every year in aid of Child's Play, it's a great place to come and make new friends, play some games, compete in competitions and win some prizes!
+We gather weekly and run our big charity convention, Dominicon.
+It's a great place to come and make new friends, play some games, compete in competitions and win some prizes!
 If any of the above seemed appealing then this is definitely the society for you!

-Maynooth Geography society runs geography related events throughout the year.
+Maynooth Geography Society runs geography related events throughout the year.
 You don't have to be a geography student to join, but if you're interested in people and places, this could be for you!
 We will be running film nights, quizzes and various trips and other events throughout the year.
 The geography Department also publishes a magazine - Milieu - and the geography society is responsible for this.
 So, if you fancy yourself as a bit of a writer/editor, come along and get involved!

 History.
 That's what we're all about here.
 We aspire to be a society where people who have an interest and passion about history can meet with each other, discuss what they want (From Geo-politics of the colonial era to Who had the best mustache of the 20th Century).
 We try to balance serious historical debate with good fun as we believe there is a demand for both from our members and people need to wind down as well as express their views on history.
 Here's a sample of some of of the things get up to: Weekly Meetups with food, drink and good discussion, Trips out to Museums, Pub Quizzes, Debates, Game nights